code-distortion/adapt/README.md

 [![Buy us a tree](https://img.shields.io/badge/treeware-%F0%9F%8C%B3-lightgreen?style=flat-square)](https://offset.earth/treeware?gift-trees)
 [![Contributor Covenant](https://img.shields.io/badge/contributor%20covenant-v2.0%20adopted-ff69b4.svg?style=flat-square)](CODE_OF_CONDUCT.md)

-***code-distortion/adapt*** is a [Laravel](https://github.com/laravel/laravel) package that builds databases for your tests and **makes re-use practically instant.**
+***code-distortion/adapt*** is a [Laravel](https://github.com/laravel/laravel) package that builds databases for your tests and can give large speed improvements.

 ## Introduction

-Normally when creating [PHPUnit](https://github.com/sebastianbergmann/phpunit) tests in Laravel you would use the *RefreshDatabase*, *DatabaseMigrations* or *DatabaseTransactions* traits to manage how your database is built.
+Normally when creating [PHPUnit](https://github.com/sebastianbergmann/phpunit) or [Pest](https://github.com/pestphp/pest) tests in Laravel you would use the *RefreshDatabase* trait (or *DatabaseMigrations*, *DatabaseTransactions*) to manage how your database is built.

-A big factor in how long this takes is the fact that the database is built from scratch every time your tests run.
-If your project has a lot of migrations, this can end up taking a long time.
-Even if you can, importing an sql file before each test-run can be slow.
+If your project has a lot of migrations, this can end up taking a long time because the database is built from scratch before each test-run.
+Even if you can, importing a pre-built sql file before each test-run can be slow.

 > Adapt is a replacement for Laravel's test database traits which builds your test-databases and makes re-use almost instant by avoiding the need to re-build them each time.
 >